 Inkunabula font

-As noted in Archivio Tipografico no. 247 (March 31, 1923), this typeface is a faithful reproduction of the design used by Erhard Ratdolt, a printer originally from Augsburg, Germany, who was active in Venice, especially in the production of classical Latin texts.
-Ratdolt worked in Venice from 1476 to 1486 before returning to Augsburg.
-From 1475 to 1478, he collaborated with two other German printers: Peter Loslein and Bernhart Maler.
+As recorded in Archivio Tipografico No. 247 (March 31, 1923), the typeface was conceived as a faithful reproduction of a design originally used by Erhard Ratdolt.
+Ratdolt, a printer from Augsburg, Germany, was active in Venice during the late fifteenth century, specializing in the publication of classical Latin texts.
+Between 1475 and 1478 he collaborated with two fellow German printers, Peter Loslein and Bernhart Maler.
+After a decade in Venice (1476–1486), Ratdolt returned to his native Augsburg.

-The specific reference for this typeface was the Roman type used in the 1476 edition of the Kalendarium.
-As the name suggests, the book contains various ephemerides up to the year 1530 and was authored by Regiomontanus, the pseudonym of Johannes Müller of Königsberg (Unfinden, June 6, 1436 – Rome, July 6, 1476), a German mathematician and astronomer.
-Regiomontanus was one of the earliest writers of astronomical material and produced a series of almanacs so successful that their publication continued even after his death — which occurred in Rome the same year the book was printed, one month after his 40th birthday.
-The Kalendarium was published in Latin and Italian in 1476 and in German in 1478, using both Roman and Gothic typefaces.
+The model chosen for the Inkunabula revival was specifically the Roman type used in Ratdolt’s 1476 edition of the Kalendarium.
+As its title suggests, the book comprises a series of ephemerides extending to the year 1530.
+The text was authored by Regiomontanus — the pseudonym of Johannes Müller of Königsberg (Unfinden, June 6, 1436 – Rome, July 6, 1476) — a German mathematician and astronomer regarded as one of the earliest writers of astronomical treatises.
+His almanacs achieved such enduring popularity that they continued to circulate long after his death, which occurred in Rome in the same year as the Kalendarium’s publication, just a month after his fortieth birthday.

-As mentioned above, the font used by Rardolt is a roman that, although probably influenced by the model of Nicolas Jenson, is closer in style to that of Adam von Ammergau, another German printer.
-However, it fits perfectly into the styles of the early years of Venetian roman fonts, distinguishing itself, among other things, by the marked inclination of the loops in the curved letters, up to reaching horizontality in letters such as \d and \p.
+As noted above, the type used by Ratdolt is a Roman face that, while probably influenced by the model of Nicolas Jenson, is stylistically closer to that of another German printer, Adam von Ammergau.
+It nonetheless fits perfectly within the conceptual framework of the early Venetian Roman types, distinguished in particular by the pronounced inclination of the counters in curved letters, which in some cases — such as \d and \p — approach near horizontality.

-In the Inkunabula version, the \Y has been updated to the modern upright form, though the archaic glyph is still included among the OTF stylistic alternates.
+In the Inkunabula version, the letter \Y was updated to the modern vertical form, though I have also included the archaic glyph as an OpenType stylistic alternate (OTF).

-Later, the typeface family was completed in sizes 10 and 18, and eventually in 6, 8, 12, 16, 20, 28, 36, and 48 (the latter only in uppercase).
-And this brings us back to the initial paradox: the 14-point version differs significantly from the others, which themselves show slight but meaningful variations.
-Beyond the normal optical size adjustments — such as ascender height, descender length, x-height to capital ratios, contrast between thicks and thins, and glyph width — the differences between the 14-point and all other sizes lie in the very shape of the typeface.
+Subsequently, the series of the new typeface was completed in sizes 10 and 18 point, and finally expanded to include sizes 6, 8, 12, 16, 20, 28, 36, and 48 (the latter available only in uppercase).
+And here we return to the initial paradox: the 14-point version differs considerably from the others, which in turn display subtle yet meaningful variations.
+Beyond the usual optical adjustments — such as ascender height, descender length, the ratio between x-height and capitals, stroke contrast, and glyph width — the differences between the 14-point cut and all other sizes lie in the very structure of the letterforms themselves.

 To list just a few of the most evident discrepancies with respect to the later sizes: